kdrag0n/quicklock/server-rs/README.md

 The following cryptographic primitives have been selected for efficiency, and will be referenced by the following terms:

 - Hash: BLAKE3
+- HashIdShort: BLAKE3 truncated to 96 bits (for efficient ID generation)
 - AEAD: XChaCha20-Poly1305
 - MAC: HMAC-SHA256 (subject to change)
 - ClientSig: ECDSA with SHA-256 and P-256 (for compatibility with Android StrongBox)
 - AuditSig: Ed25519

+## Keys

+The protocol uses the following keys:

+- AuditMacKey: Used by Alice to authenticate messages for Auditor.
+Known by Alice and Auditor.
+- AuditSecretKey: Used by Auditor to sign logged messages.
+Known by Auditor.
+- AuditPublicKey: Used by relying party to verify that Auditor has received a message.
+Known by Alice, Auditor, and Relying party.
+- EnvelopeEncKey: Used by Alice to encrypt RequestEnvelopes and blind messages against Auditor.
+Known by Alice and Relying party.
+- ClientSigSecretKey: Used by Alice to sign regular (i.e. unlock) requests to relying party.
+Known by Alice.
+- ClientSigPublicKey: Used by relying party to verify that Alice is making a regular request and device integrity has not been compromised (bound to Android StrongBox).
+Known by Alice and Relying party.
+- DelegationClientSigSecretKey: Used by Alice to sign dangerous (i.e. delegation) requests to relying party.
+Known by Alice.
+- DelegationClientSigPublicKey: Used by relying party to verify that Alice is making a dangerous request and that device integrity has not been compromised (bound to Android StrongBox).
+Known by Alice and Relying party.

 ## Core messages